coybit/WhatToCook/README.md

-WhatToCook is a simple sample app to experiment with a simplified version of TEA architecture.
+WhatToCook is a simple sample app to experiment with a simplified version of Flux architecture.

 <p>
 <img src="https://github.com/coybit/WhatToCook/raw/master/Images/shots/menu.png" width="150">